 Take Your Community to SLO CAL

 Previously, Noi and Ron enjoyed showing the monk around SLO CAL at places like Montana de Oro and San Simeon Cove, located at the William Randolph Hearst Memorial State Beach.
-During the Covid-19 pandemic, the monk returned to Thailand, but Noi hopes to resume the ceremony as soon as they are safe for the whole community.
+During the Covid-19 pandemic, the monk returned to Thailand, but Noi holds out hope to resume the ceremony soon.

 “It’s not only for Thai people, she continues.
 “Friends, neighbors and public are invited, and welcome to join.
 This is the way Thai temples work.
 We eat together, and clean together.
 It’s fun to do with friends and family.
 We’re not a poor people, but we’re not rich either.
 We’re generous and kind.
 You can see that here, we always offer food to everyone because its a Thai tradition—eating and sharing community.
 I’m not going to get rich.
 Our community is family.
 I am proud to be Thai.”